 For many people, long-term disability is a very real possibility.
 Research tells us that one out of every four 20-year-old workers today can expect to be disabled for at least a year before they reach the typical age of retirement and, every seven seconds, a working-age American will suffer a disabling injury or illness that affects them for about a month.
 In many cases, the period of disability can last for years and even become permanent.

 Getting long-term disability (LTD) benefits is not always straightforward- an estimated two-thirds of SSDI claims are initially rejected, and disability insurance carriers don’t always come through for policyholders when they’re supposed to.
-If this happens to you, a Florida long-term disability attorney at the MIC Firm may be able to help you request a reconsideration or appeal and, if necessary, file a lawsuit.
+If this happens to you, a Florida long-term disability attorney at My Insurance Case may be able to help you request a reconsideration or appeal and, if necessary, file a lawsuit.

 What You Need to Know About Florida Long Term Disability Benefits